 My colleagues were strong proponents of group housing, not only for animals in holding but also animals during transplantation experiments: we all were impressed how this accommodation reduced stress.

 During this period I was involved in many international research collaborations, most of which were with transplant centers in the US, which like work in Europe did not address the 3Rs in particular.
-I was first exposed to the 3Rs when I moved to the US and started collaborating with Melanie Graham in the group in Minneapolis, where I saw the first attempts of the R of refinement in nonhuman primate studies.
+I was first exposed to the 3Rs when I moved to the US and started collaborating with Melanie Graham in the group in Minneapolis, where I saw the first attempts of the R of refinement in large animal studies.

 Advanced preclinical research in transplantation is mainly conducted in larger animal species; since the last decade the respective groups gradually realize the impact of the 3Rs, but adherence to the 3R principles needs some more time: the group of Melanie Graham is leading in this area.